Evangelos Patoulidis: Professional career

 Patoulidis is a product from the youth academies of Anderlecht and Standard Liège.
 On 15 October 2020, he signed a professional contract with Oostende.
 Patoulidis made his professional debut with Oostende in a 3-1 Belgian First Division A loss to Kortrijk on 29 November 2020.

 On 31 August 2022, Patoulidis was loaned by Den Bosch in the Netherlands.

+On 3 January 2024, Finnish premier division club Haka announced the signing of Patoulidis on a two-year deal.
+During the season, he scored nine league goals, making him Haka's best goalscorer of the season.

+On 21 January 2025, Patoulidis signed a three-year deal with Norwegian Sandefjord for an undisclosed fee.

 International career

 Born in Belgium, Patoulidis is of Greek descent.
 He is a youth international for Belgium.